aysiab-codefellows-coursework/data-structures-and-algorithms/javascript/code-challenges/tree/README.md

 - A third class, Binary Search Tree was created that extends Binary Tree and has two of its own methods add and contains
     - `add(value, current)` and `contains(value, current)` are also recursive, however due to the nature of the Binary Search Tree, we are only traversing through half the tree at any given time.
     - O(log n) run time
+- `BST.findMaximumValue()`uses recursion checking every left and right node of a root node, comparing the value to the current saved max value.
+    - O(n) run time.

 ### API
 - `BST.preOrder(array, current)` will return the values of the tree in an array in the following roder of root node, left child, right child.
 Upon the initial call `[]` should be passed in for `array` argument and `BST.root` should be passed in as the `current` root node argument